tigerfarm/work/book/Frontline/README.md

 ````
 I installed the Twilio Frontline app on my Android phone.
 When it started, it prompted me for my company name.
-+ I entered my company name: TigerFarmPress.
-It said, Company name not found.
+Since I had not created the Company name, it said not found for anything I entered.
++ Company name will be created in the Twilio Console: Frontline/Manage/SSO/Log in.

-Since, I got an error message on the app, I started going through the quickstart.
+Next, I started going through the quickstart.
 Frontline/Getting started/Node.js Quickstart.

 As recommeneded in the quickstart,